 The daily PDOP values PDOP can be used to identify specific days that have different performance from the others.
-It can be seen is that the maximum PDOP is usually below the threshold of 6 although there are some days where it is higher.
-These days are:
+It can be seen that on some days the PDOP is higher than usual.
+Some of these occasions match with planned outages (NANUs) and hence the increased DOP might be due to having fewer than expected satellites in view.
+These are: